-Friends of the Cancer Centre is playing a major part in the fight against cancer through the various projects funded by the charity.
-In 2014 Friends of the Cancer Centre became a proud partner with the Centre for Cancer Research and Cell Biology (CCRCB) at Queen’s University, investing nearly £1 million in the centre's work in clinical trials.
-We also fund doctors who are heavily involved in research, lab technicians, as well as purchase vital equipment which allows some of the leading local scientists to carry out potentially life-saving work.
+The charity is a proud partner with the NI Cancer Trials Network and the Patrick G Johnston Centre for Cancer Research at Queen’s University, investing over £2 million in clinical trials in recent years.
+We also fund doctors who are heavily involved in research, as well as vital equipment which allows some of the leading local scientists to carry out potentially life-saving work.

 Most importantly, the money that we put into research stays in Northern Ireland and benefits local people.
 Here are just some of the ways we are supporting cancer research locally.

-Dr Jain is a senior oncologist in the Cancer Centre and as well as treating patients, Dr Jain is also heavily involved in prostate cancer research and in particular he focuses on new ways to deliver treatment to secure better outcomes for patients.
+Professor Jain is a senior oncologist in the Cancer Centre and as well as treating patients, he is also heavily involved in prostate cancer research.
 His current research focuses on exploiting prostate cancer’s sensitivity to large doses of radiotherapy, with the aim that this will improve cure rates in patients.

-This post has been funded by the charity for over 15 years, with Karen taking up the post in January 2016.
-Karen will have a lead role in supporting continuous improvement and modernisation within the rapidly changing environment of the radiotherapy department.
-She will also focus on ensuring the radiotherapy department has the technical capability to support trials for local patients.
+This post has been funded by the charity for over 15 years, with Diane most recently taking up the role in February 2020.
+Diane plays a lead role in supporting continuous improvement and modernisation within the radiotherapy department.
+She also works to ensure that the radiotherapy department has the technical capability to support cancer trials for local patients.